finebyte/AppMsgBridge/README.md

 -
 * The Python bridge requires a newer version of autobahn (use pip install autobahn upgrade)
 * Copy appmsgbrdge.py into ~/pebble-dev/PebbleSDK-3.0-dp1/Pebble/common/phonesim
 * Bridge assumes the port numbers from the emu have not been changed, and runs on 9000 itself
+* The bridge needs to be running in a Pebble enables python environment, e.g.
+`source ~/pebble-dev/PebbleSDK-3.0-dp1/.env/bin/activate`
 * Run:
 `python appmsgbridge.py`